-Claude Bébéar / Honorary Chairman of AXA
+Claude Bébéar / Honorary Chairman of AXA, Chairman and Founder, Institut Montaigne

-Last updated on profile page : May 10th, 2010
+Last updated on profile page : March 15th, 2013

 BIO

 Claude Bébéar is the honorary chairman and former president of AXA Group, a leading insurer with revenues of 91 billion euros, 80 million clients, and more than 200,000 employees.
 He is also the founder of the Montaigne Institute, an independent think-tank that has two key goals: to have a constructive influence on public debate by generating original and pragmatic ideas, and to help shape public policy with the objective of improving both the economic and social environment in France.
-A graduate of the Ecole Polytechnique (one of ParisTech elite graduate schools), Bébéar conceived and wrote the preface for a collection of essays, The Courage to Reform (Odile Jacob Editions, 2002) and is the co-author of They Are Killing Capitalism (Plon Editions, 2003).

 (photography : © Patrick Messina)